Smart buyers know that pre-purchase building inspections are critical, and here’s why

 Although a few firms may offer a 24-hour turnaround, a pre-purchase building inspection will take from 2 to 3 days, depending on the size of the property and other requests the potential owner might add.

 The pre-purchase inspection results will be delivered in the form of a document or a report stating the findings.
 It is recommended that the soon-to-be owner seeks a more detailed assessment from a building inspection specialist before making any crucial decisions.
-If you need a building or pest inspection report, contact Vital Building & Pest Inspections, Sydney.
+If you need a building or pest inspection report, contact Vital Building Inspections Sydney, Sydney.

 Why is a pre-purchase building inspection essential?